 After a positive start obtaining the engagement of local businesses during the Development Stage, momentum was lost in Year One, and was not reinvigorated.
-This was detrimental to the heart of the unique proposal.
+This was detrimental to the heart of this unique proposal.
+"The governance structures were set out in the original proposal but how they would work was a master class in evolution.
+We drew heavily on those colleagues with experience in retail co-operatives and, through painstaking review and planning, we began to build accountability structures fit for purpose.
+Our external evaluations told us this."
+Anon